Spanish judge to seek extradition of North Korea embassy intruders: source

 Three of the intruders took an embassy official into the basement and encouraged him to defect from North Korea.
 They identified themselves as members of a group who campaigned for the “liberation of North Korea”, the document said.

 The Washington Post reported earlier this month that a dissident organization called Cheollima Civil Defense had carried out the raid.
+The paper last week quoted unnamed sources as saying that the group shared information about the raid with the FBI.

 The Spanish court document gave a detailed account of the intruders’ movements before as well as during the intrusion, including their stay in a hotel and purchases of knives, balaclava masks and fake guns.